Even though most of the information was leaked long before the event, the company surprised the audience

 On October 9th of this year, Google held the event, where it unveiled the latest of its products.
 Most of the information about new products was leaked long before this time, but somehow this fact became the instrument to hold the audience’s interest.

 Moreover, the company shared the video on Twitter, in which it made fun of bloggers who believed they knew everything about the company’s novelties.
-Thus, until the last day, active interest toward the event remained.
+Thus, until the last day, active interest in the event remained.

 Pixel 3 & Pixel 3XL